 The Information Support Services segment provides the PPD-8 Mission Areas and Core capabilities segment with modeling, weather, border, and geological related information in response to a disaster incident.
-The key stakeholders include National Oceanic and Atmospheric Administration (NOAA), Customs and Border Protection (CBP), Office of the Director of national Intelligence (ODNI), DHS Domestic Nuclear Detection Office (DNDO), US Geological Survey (USGS), and the Customs and Border Patrol.
+The key stakeholders include National Oceanic and Atmospheric Administration (NOAA), Customs and Border Protection (CBP), Office of the Director of national Intelligence (ODNI), DHS Domestic Nuclear Detection Office (DNDO), and the US Geological Survey (USGS).